timmy-schmid/CLI-ATMSimulator/README.md

 ### COMMAND PROCESS

-1. **FOLLOW THIS TO GRAB NEWEST CHANGES FROM GITHUB**, merging with your local branch files!! git checkout master --> git pull --> git checkout your_branch_name --> git merge master
+1. **FOLLOW THIS TO GRAB NEWEST CHANGES FROM GITHUB**, merging with your local branch files!!

+* git checkout master --> git pull --> git checkout your_branch_name --> git merge master

 2. **FOLLOW THIS TO SUBMIT ONLY YOUR BRANCH/PART ONTO GITHUB!!**

-Git add . (adds all your changes) OR git add (file) --> git commit -m “message” → git push -u origin branch_name
+* git add . (adds all your changes) OR git add (file) --> git commit -m “message” → git push -u origin branch_name

 3. **FOLLOW THIS TO MERGE UR CHANGES TO MASTER!!** [ALWAYS pull before pushing!]

--> git pull (this prevents merge conflicts) -> git checkout master --> git merge branch_name --> git push
+* git pull (this prevents merge conflicts) -> git checkout master --> git merge branch_name --> git push

 4. **WHAT IF I ACCIDENTALLY ADDED FILES BUT ADDED TO THE WRONG PLACE?**

-  E.g. You accidentally added to master but wanted to add to your branch (haven't committed yet) --> UNDO action by using: reset <file>
+* E.g. You accidentally added to master but wanted to add to your branch (haven't committed yet) --> UNDO action by using: reset <file>

 ### IMPORTANT LINKS